flare-foundation/attestation-client/deployment/README.md

 ./initialize-credentials.sh
 ```

-This creates the subfolder `credentials`.
+This creates the sub folder `credentials`.

 ### 1.4 Update credentials